-A. Your Best Allies: Making friends with the court clerks and court staff is far more important that trying to get the judge to like you.

-1. THE CLERK: The County Clerk in each county serves as the clerk of the court.
+- A. Your Best Allies: Making friends with the court clerks and court staff is far more important that trying to get the judge to like you. - 1.
+THE CLERK: The County Clerk in each county serves as the clerk of the court.
 However, remember, the clerk is a separately-elected public official and is not an employee of the court.
 Each court usually has a deputy clerk assigned to it for hearings.
 However, just because you tell something to the clerk, that doesn't mean the court automatically knows about it (and vice versa).
-By the same token, when you file something with the clerk (which is the only place you can file it) if you want the court to know about it, tell the court or drop off a courtesy copy with the court of whatever it was you filed.

-2. COURT STAFF: The staff of a statutory probate court will vary, but is always larger and more varied than other courts.
+By the same token, when you file something with the clerk (which is the only place you can file it) if you want the court to know about it, tell the court or drop off a courtesy copy with the court of whatever it was you filed. - 2.
+COURT STAFF: The staff of a statutory probate court will vary, but is always larger and more varied than other courts.
 Get to know the personnel and their functions, then you will know where to go to get your problem addressed.
 (HINT: look on the court's website for details.)

-B. Settings: Determine when your court hears its guardianship docket and what its setting procedures are.
+- B. Settings: Determine when your court hears its guardianship docket and what its setting procedures are.
 It may be on the same day as the uncontested estate "prove-ups" or the court may set a docket for just guardianship hearings.
-If the ward opposes the guardianship and wishes to attend the hearing, even for a 'pro forma' contest, it may be better to have the application specially set to allow a bit more time for everyone.

-1. PLAN AHEAD: - Dockets fill up.
-If you have a dying proposed ward (why get a guardianship?) or an aging out MR minor, you need to think ahead and find sometime in advance for your prove-up.

-2. SETTING REQUESTS/CONFIRMATIONS: All settings are to be by a request for a setting (by e-mail).
-Settings should always be confirmed and all parties notified. (see Appendix V).

-3. SEPARATE SETTING REQUEST - NOT IN A PLEADING: Settings requested in the prayer of a pleading or in transmittal letters will be ignored.
+If the ward opposes the guardianship and wishes to attend the hearing, even for a 'pro forma' contest, it may be better to have the application specially set to allow a bit more time for everyone. - 1.
+PLAN AHEAD: Dockets fill up.
+If you have a dying proposed ward (why get a guardianship?) or an aging out MR minor, you need to think ahead and find sometime in advance for your prove-up. - 2.
+SETTING REQUESTS/CONFIRMATIONS: All settings are to be by a request for a setting (by e-mail).
+Settings should always be confirmed and all parties notified. (see Appendix W).
+In Guardianship of Guerrero, 2016 Tex.
+App.
+LEXIS 6282 (Tex.
+App.
+San Antonio, June 15, 2016, no pet.), the appellate court held that, although the Estates Code does not expressly provide who is entitled to receive notice of the date, time, and place of a hearing on an application for the appointment of a permanent guardian, a party who files an answer in a proceeding is entitled to notice of a dispositive hearing under the due process clause of the United States Constitution. - 3.
+SEPARATE SETTING REQUEST NOT IN A PLEADING: Settings requested in the prayer of a pleading or in transmittal letters will be ignored.
 Those documents go to the clerk's office, not the court.
-There is no mechanism for such a request to be brought to the court's attention.

-4. TIME ESTIMATE/ RECORD TO BE MADE?
+There is no mechanism for such a request to be brought to the court's attention. - 4.
+TIME ESTIMATE/ RECORD TO BE MADE?
 Let the Coordinator know how long the hearing will take and whether a court reporter will be required (because the probate courts also hear mental dockets, the reporter is not always immediately available at the courthouse).
 5. CALL IF YOU'RE NOT COMING: If the hearing has to be cancelled or postponed, notify the court and all attorneys and ad litems of the cancellation or delay.